LoopKit/loopdocs/docs/operation/loop-settings/displays.md

 ## Loop Displays

-This section of the docs will go over the Loop displays available and what information they offer.
-Information about your Loop's actions (or inactions) can often be found simply by looking at the visuals presented in the app.
+This section of the docs describes the Loop displays available and what information they offer.
+Information about Loop's actions (or inactions) can often be found simply by looking at the visuals presented in the app.
 (Page last updated for Loop v2.2.4.)

-!!! warning "Loop 3 Displays"
-    * With Loop-dev (soon to be Loop 3), the displays can differ significantly from those in Loop v2.2.x.
-    * The charts and toolbar are similar, but even those have extra features.
-    * If you are using Loop-dev, please refer to [Loop 3 Displays](../../loop-3/displays_v3.md).
+For Loop 3, refer to [Loop 3 Displays](../../loop-3/displays_v3.md).

 ## Status Screen